MelkorBalrog/FreeCTA/README.md

 Review information (participants, comments, review names, descriptions and approval state) is saved as part of the model file and restored on load.

+## Email Setup

+When sending review summaries, the application asks for SMTP settings and login details.
+If you use Gmail with two-factor authentication enabled, create an **app password** and enter it instead of your normal account password.
+Authentication failures will prompt you to re-enter these settings.

+Each summary email includes a PNG image for every selected FTA and CSV files containing the FMEA tables so reviewers can view the content without opening the tool.

 ## License

 This project is licensed under the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for details.